-E. Additional Sanctions
+H. Additional Sanctions

-i.
-Additional sanctions may be imposed such as restitution, community service, removal from activities, removal from housing, and other educational sanctions as the COD deems appropriate.

-ii.
-When the COD finds a graduate responsible for misconduct occurring prior to the individual graduating from MIT, the COD can permanently revoke the individual's degree.
+- i.
+Additional sanctions may be imposed such as restitution, community service, removal from activities, removal from housing, and other educational sanctions as the COD deems appropriate. - ii.
+When the COD finds a graduate responsible for misconduct occurring prior to the individual graduating from MIT, the COD can permanently revoke the individual's degree. - iii.

-iii.
 A temporary transcript notation of disciplinary action is available for circumstances in which a former student is found responsible by the COD.

-XI.
+XII.
 Appeals

-A decision by a COD Hearing Panel to suspend or expel a respondent may be appealed to the Chancellor.
-In all other cases, the COD Hearing decision is final, unless specifically noted (see this section and XII-E).
+A decision by a COD hearing panel or sanctioning panel to suspend or expel a student, revoke a degree, revoke recognition of a student group, or terminate a student organization residence may be appealed to the Chancellor.
+In all other cases, the COD decision is final, unless otherwise specifically noted (see this section and XIII-E).

-All appeals must be submitted in writing to the OSC staff by the appealing party (usually the respondent, see Section XII-E for situations when the complainant may appeal) within ten business days of the date the appealing party received the letter advising them of the decision of the COD.
+All appeals must be submitted in writing to the OSC staff by the appealing party (usually the respondent, see Section XIII-E for situations when the complainant may appeal) within ten business days of the date the appealing party received the letter advising them of the decision of the COD.

-A. Appeals may only be made on one or more of the following grounds:

-i. there exists substantive and relevant information that was not available at the time of the decision;

-ii. there was a substantial departure from the COD rules and procedures that significantly affected the fairness of the process; iii. a material finding that formed a basis for the COD's decision was substantially against the weight of the evidence that was before the COD when it made the decision; or iv. the sanction is at significant variance with the range of sanctions appropriate in the situation.

-B. The Chancellor makes a decision based upon the written appeal(s) providing the ground(s) on which the party is relying for appeal, and as much of the record of the COD Hearing of the case as the Chancellor determines it is appropriate to consider.

-C. The Chancellor will consult with the Chair on all appeals.
-The Chancellor may also confer with other participants of the hearing.

-D. Before modifying or overruling a decision of the COD, the Chancellor will meet with available members of the COD who decided the case, and will make a final decision after consulting with them.

-E. The final decision will be communicated to the same people who received notice of the COD decision, and to any other officials of MIT who need to be aware of it in order to permit them to fulfill their professional responsibilities.
-When it is reasonable, a member of the OSC staff shall meet with the parties regarding any appeal decision.

-F. This appellate decision by the Chancellor is final.

-G. If the COD hearing decision imposes a sanction of suspension or expulsion to take effect before the time for the respondent to file an appeal has expired, or while an appeal is under consideration, the respondent may request in writing from the Chair a postponement of the effective date of the sanction.
+- A. Appeals may only be made on one or more of the following grounds: - i. there exists substantive and relevant information that was not available at the time of the decision: - ii. there was a substantial departure from the COD rules and procedures that significantly affected the fairness of the process; - iii. a material finding that formed a basis for the COD's decision was substantially against the weight of the evidence that was before the COD when it made the decision; or - iv. the sanction is at significant variance with the range of sanctions appropriate in the situation. - B. The Chancellor makes a decision based upon the written appeal(s) providing the ground(s) on which the party is relying for appeal, and as much of the record of the COD hearing or sanctioning panel of the case as the Chancellor determines it is appropriate to consider. - C. The Chancellor will consult with the Chair on all appeals.
+The Chancellor may also confer with other participants of the hearing or sanctioning panel. - D. Before modifying or overruling a decision of the COD, the Chancellor will meet with available members of the COD who decided the case, and will make a final decision after consulting with them. - E. The final decision will be communicated to the same people who received notice of the COD decision, and to any other officials of MIT who need to be aware of it in order to permit them to fulfill their professional responsibilities.
+When it is reasonable, a member of the OSC staff shall meet with the parties regarding any appeal decision. - F. This appellate decision by the Chancellor is final. - G. If the COD decision imposes a sanction of suspension or expulsion to take effect before the time for the respondent to file an appeal has expired, or while an appeal is under consideration, the respondent may request in writing from the Chair a postponement of the effective date of the sanction.
 The Chair may approve the request, with or without conditions relating to the respondent's remaining at MIT, while the appeal is pending.
 If the Chair denies the respondent's request for a postponement of the effective date, the respondent may request the postponement from the Chancellor, who may approve the postponement, with or without such conditions, after discussing with the Chair the respondent's request and the reasons the Chair denied the request.

-XII.
+XIII.
 Special Procedures for Handling Sexual Misconduct Complaints